jcalmat/bob/examples/README.md

 ## In depth examples

-In this folder you'll find a `main.go` file containing few examples and a corresponding `.bobconfig.yml`
+In this folder you'll find a `example.js` file containing few examples and a corresponding `.bobconfig.yml`

 ### How to use it